 John Busby began to study and draw nature, particularly birds, from an early age, assisted by Walter Flesher, a gamekeeper on Ilkley Moor, close to his home; at age 17, John was a founder member of the Wharfedale Naturalists’ Society.

 He became a founder member of the Society of Wildlife Artists and is also a member of the Royal Scottish Society of Painters in Watercolour, Royal Society of Arts, and Society of Scottish Artists.
-He travelled widely in pursuit of wildlife, including the Falklands and Galapagos Islands.
+He travelled widely in pursuit of wildlife, including the Falklands and Galapagos Islands, and was Artist in residence in Orkney during the summer of 1978.

 From 1960 he exhibited widely, with solo shows at The Scottish Gallery, Edinburgh, the Goosewell Gallery, Menston in 1970, and a retrospective exhibition at Cartwright Hall, Bradford, in 1999.
 The Royal Scottish Academy, and Scottish Gallery, Edinburgh, mounted retrospective and memorial exhibitions of his work in June 2016.